 Excellence in customer support goes beyond just providing technical answers.
 Our goal is to give you the most positive user experience by providing you with the most robust self-service tools to quickly, efficiently, and independently find answers to most questions right at your fingertips.

 Below you will find an overview of the One Identity Support services we provide when you purchase a support program and how to utilize the different tools provided to give you the most positive experience.

-We assign a unique service request number (in the format of "SR Number”) to all requests for assistance.
-These service request numbers allow us to prioritize and track all service requests through resolution, and allow you to get a status update of your service request via our support portal.
+We assign a unique case number to all requests for assistance.
+These case numbers allow us to prioritize and track all cases through resolution, and allow you to get a status update of your case via our support portal.

-All service requests are assigned a severity level, and are placed in a queue to be processed by the next available Support Engineer.
+All cases are assigned a severity level, and are placed in a queue to be processed by the next available Support Engineer.
 A Support Engineer takes ownership of your service request and sees it through to successful resolution.